Glassic Embroidered Hats

 Ordering info if paying with a check:

-1) State your desire - color of hat and number of hats - and/or number of patches.
+1) State your desire - number of patches.

 Send me an email to GlassicAnnex@aol.com